Roger Waters: Other views

-After the 2004 Indian Ocean earthquake and subsequent tsunami disaster, Waters performed "Wish You Were Here" with Eric Clapton during a benefit concert on the American network NBC.

-Waters criticised the Hunting Act of 2004 and supported the Countryside Alliance, adding that whether or not he supported hunting, it was important to defend it as a right.
+Waters supported the Countryside Alliance and opposed the Hunting Act of 2004, calling it "a terrible piece of legislation".
+He joined a march of 100,000 people in opposition to it at Hyde Park.
+Waters said that whether or not he supported hunting, it was important to defend it as a right.

 In 2007, Waters became a spokesman for Millennium Promise, a non-profit organisation fighting poverty and malaria.
 That July, he participated in the American leg of the Live Earth concert, aimed at raising awareness about global climate change.

 In 2015, Waters said that socialism was "a good thing", and called for socialised healthcare in the United States.
+He endorsed the Labour leader Jeremy Corbyn in the 2019 UK general election, describing him as a "beacon of hope".
+In 2023, Tanya Gold wrote for UnHerd that "Waters believes that a Jewish conspiracy overthrew Jeremy Corbyn, fixed the result of the 2019 general election, and controls Keir Starmer".
+This was a reference to comments he made that year that numerous media outlets had been trying to destroy him for his support of human rights in Palestine.
+Waters had said: "They’re trying to cancel me like they cancelled Jeremy Corbyn and Julian Assange.
+I will not be cancelled."

 Waters is supportive of veterans, which he partly attributes to the death of his father in World War II.
 He allocates a block of tickets for veterans at his shows.
 For a few years he performed with a group of wounded veterans that was arranged through the United States National Military Medical Center.
 In 2012, he led a benefit for United States military veterans, Stand Up for Heroes, and invited a group of combat-wounded veterans, MusiCorps, to perform with him.

 Waters performing in Gdańsk in August 2018 during the Us + Them Tour, criticising the Polish government's treatment of the courts and media.

-Waters opposed Brexit (the UK leaving the European Union).
-Following the June 2016 referendum, which resulted in leaving the EU, he said: "I thought we were better than that.
+Waters opposed Brexit.
+Following the June 2016 referendum, he said: "I thought we were better than that.
 I was wrong."
-He criticised US President Donald Trump and his policies.
-In 2017, Waters condemned Trump's plan to build a wall separating the US and Mexico, drawing parallels to The Wall.

 After the April 2018 Douma chemical attack carried out by the Syrian government, Waters called civil defence volunteers, the White Helmets, "a fake organisation that exists only to create propaganda for the jihadists and terrorists" trying to incite the West to "start dropping bombs on people in Syria".